 Restaurant Beatrice has a small number of designated non-profits we work with.
 We have a decided mission to invest in our own community and its people, so how we choose to give back echoes these values.
-Specifically, we are focused on our neighborhood, our immediate food system which includes farmers in our city and ranchers and fishers in the region, and our restaurant is invested in supporting members of the Service Industry.
+Specifically, we are focused on our local neighborhood; our immediate food system which includes farmers in our city and ranchers and fishers in the region; LGBTQ+ advocacy; and our restaurant is invested in supporting members of the Service Industry.
+We are formally committed to donate the equivalent of 2% of revenue or more back to dedicated causes every year.
 We are fulfilling this via a number of methods and channels.

 Nearly all of our 100% BIPOC management team was either born or raised in Oak Cliff or lives in Oak Cliff.
 While there has been extensive development in our neighborhood, Michelle opened Zen Sushi in 2007, when the Bishop Arts consisted of only two streets on the same block: 7th and Bishop, and the closest sushi bar was across the Trinity River.
 It was one of the first Asian concepts in Oak Cliff.

 At both Zen and Beatrice, we train, employ, and work directly with people from our community.
 Oak Cliff is a neighborhood undergoing rapid development and gentrification, with large pockets that have been historically underdeveloped, under-resourced, and chronically underemployed.
 Job creation is a powerful form of equity.

 We want to offer a different experience: in terms of our menu, in terms of how we model our practice, in terms of creating spaces that are more inclusive and less exclusive, in terms of how we source and treat our food and people.
 Restaurant Beatrice pioneers pathways demonstrating culinary excellence and integrity from this community, by its own residents.
 We are not transplants.